imtoobose/api-feedback-server/README.md

 Android app.

-We used sklearn for Sentiment Analysis of the comments written by students as well as Bigram Collocation Finder using NLTK that would extract meaningul highlights from comments recieved, along with averages, strengths and weaknesses of individual teachers.
+We used sklearn for a Sentiment Analysis of the comments written by students, as well as a Bigram Collocation Finder using NLTK that would extract meaningul highlights from comments recieved, along with averages, strengths and weaknesses of individual teachers.